kenjdavidson/kenjdavidson.content/projects/caddieasy/index.md

 ---
 title: Caddieasy
-summary: Manage and play the game your way!
+description: Manage and play the game your way!
 order: 2
 draft: true
 ---